Christmas Will Never Be the Same

 “The strippers?
 What?
 The reindeer are stoned!”
-Charlie screams as his face turns as red as a Christmas ball.
+Charlie screams as his face turns as red as Rudolf’s nose.

 “Yeah Charlie, the paint strippers.
 We had to strip the sled before we repainted it,” the elf with eyes pointing in opposite directions explains.
 “You ever try to put a paint mask on a reindeer?”

-Before Charlie explodes wondering what the next answer is as to why the dear are licking a pole that was not formerly installed asks, “So, we’ve got no sleigh, the reindeer are high with only hours left until Christmas?”
+Before Charlie explodes wondering what the next answer is as to why the deer are licking a candy cane pole that was not formerly installed asks, “So, we’ve got no sleigh, the reindeer are high with only hours left until Christmas?”